 Solar access laws

-Some of the common restrictions that HOAs and historic districts put on solar installations include requiring flush-mounted panels, prohibiting ground mounted solar panels, requiring that rooftop installations aren’t visible from the public right-of-way, and using equipment that matches the color of the roof.
+Solar access laws are state-level laws that prohibit or limit restrictions on solar installations.
+If you live in a state that has a solar access law, your HOA cannot legally prohibit you from installing solar on your property.
+However, most of these laws still allow for some solar restrictions.
+Common restrictions that HOAs put on solar installations include requiring flush-mounted panels, prohibiting ground-mounted solar panels, requiring that rooftop installations aren’t visible from the public right-of-way, and using equipment that matches the color of the roof.
 These sorts of restrictions can make it difficult, or costly, for a homeowner to go solar.

 While solar access laws protect your right to install solar on your roof, solar easements provide a legal avenue for homeowners to protect their home’s access to sunshine.
 In states with solar easements, property owners can negotiate with their neighbors to protect their right to sunlight and prevent obstructions, such as trees or structures on a neighbor’s lawn, that cast shade on their panels.